vCarbs/netapp-cookbook/README.md

 -----------
 Cluster management of role creation, modification and deletion.

-netapp_role resource can be used to manage roles on the Cloud ONTAP instances as well.
+The `netapp_role` resource may be used to manage roles on Cloud ONTAP instances as well.

 ### Actions ###
 This resource has the following actions: